Treatment Options For Ligament, Tendon, And Muscle Injuries

 - Muscles can also suffer bruises, known as contusions, typically due to impact trauma.

-- Cramps, swelling/inflammation, pain, and soreness are common among all soft tissues suffering from injury of any kind.
+- Cramps, swelling/inflammation, pain, and soreness are common among all soft tissues suffering from an injury of any kind.

 The severity of these injuries varies considerably, with formal grading scales of mild (1), moderate (2), or severe (3) serving to rate the injuries in a clinical context.
 This rating often forms the basis for a treatment decision.
 Naturally, the most serious treatments, such as surgical treatments, are most typical of the most severe types of ligament, tendon, and muscle injuries.

-Braces and Support
+Braces And Support

-Using a brace or other forms of support, particularly when working the affected soft tissue in question, helps to relieve some of the stress placed on the ligament, tendon, or muscle.
+Using a brace or other forms of support, particularly when working the affected soft tissue in question, helps relieve some of the stress placed on the ligament, tendon, or muscle.
 This can also be used pro-actively to reduce the likelihood of strain or injury in the first place.
 Traditional elbow, wrist, or knee braces are common examples.
 Kinesthesiology (KT) tape has also gained a popular following among athletes.

 Over-the-counter painkillers, typically NSAIDs (non-steroidal anti-inflammatory drugs), can help reduce the pain associated with ligament, tendon, and muscle injuries, and decrease swelling.
-They may be insufficient for more serious grades of ruptures or tears, but are a good first-line treatment to eliminate pain.
+They may be insufficient for more serious grades of ruptures or tears but are a good first-line treatment to eliminate pain.

-RICE or POLICE
+RICE Or POLICE

-RICE, or the updated POLICE, are acronyms for a rehabilitative or treatment protocol that is commonly recommended for muscle injuries, and all soft-tissue injuries.
+RICE, or the updated POLICE, are acronyms for a rehabilitative or treatment protocol that is commonly recommended for muscle injuries and all soft-tissue injuries.
 The first, RICE, stands for rest, ice, compression, and elevation – the prescribed course of treatment.
 POLICE, an updated version, has become more popular among practitioners in recent years.
 It stands for protection (which can include the aforementioned braces or support, or immobilization for a period of time); optimal loading, a kind of physical therapy to ensure the right amount of activity and stress is put on the tissue to reduce swelling and speed healing; and ice, compression, and elevation, the same as the “ice” part of RICE.

 For more serious injuries, active individuals/athletes, and/or those recovering from surgical treatment, professional physical therapy is often recommended.
-This is combined with a gradual return to physical activity levels consistent with your normal, so that you do not have a reoccurrence of the ligament, tendon, or muscle injury.
+This is combined with a gradual return to physical activity levels consistent with your normal so that you do not have a reoccurrence of the ligament, tendon, or muscle injury.

-Prevention of Soft-Tissue Injuries
+Prevention Of Soft-Tissue Injuries

 As they say, an ounce of prevention is worth a pound of cure.
 While the above treatments for soft-tissue injuries are definitely all effective, it’s better to avoid injury in the first place.
 Taking some preventative steps when you exercise or compete, along with some basic lifestyle changes or considerations, can go a long way towards reducing the likelihood of an injury, or reducing the severity should one occur.
-Accidents and trauma are always a possibility, but with a little work, you can improve your odds when it comes to exercise or competition-induced soft-tissue injury.
+Accidents and trauma are always possible, but with a little work, you can improve your odds when it comes to exercise or competition-induced soft-tissue injury.

 Expert prevention tips include: